Shantanujpk/Python/README.md

    .\venv\Scripts\activate
    # macOS/Linux
    source venv/bin/activate

-# Note: If certain file numbers appear to be missing, they correspond to exercise files.
+Note: If certain file numbers appear to be missing, they correspond to exercise files.
-# These exercise-based files are intentionally located in the "Exe" folder,
-# which contains questions and practice problems covered separately.
+These exercise-based files are intentionally located in the "Exe" folder, Which contains questions and practice problems covered separately.